Insulin: What school staff need to know

 1. Check blood sugar (BG) before the student eats.
 The reading will:

-• Be sent to the pump by the meter, or
+• Be sent to the pump automatically by the meter or continuous glucose monitor, or

 • Need to be manually entered into the pump.